Euro 2020: Why England should fear Denmark in semi-final

 Leicester's Kasper Schmeichel and AC Milan's Simon Kjær are the foundation behind a solid spine, with Borussia Dortmund's Thomas Delaney and Tottenham's Pierre-Emile Højbjerg at the base of the midfield.

-That foundation has allowed Denmark to be consistently good throughout the competition, even if early results never quite matched performances, posting a +1.68 xG differential against Finland in the opener, followed by a +1.16 xGD vs Belgium, a +1.36 xGD vs Russia and a +2.23 xGD vs Wales – a strong sign that this squad is playing at an excellent level.
+That foundation has allowed Denmark to be consistently good, even if early results never quite matched performances, posting a +6.35 xG differential across the five matches played at Euro 2020 – a strong sign that this squad is playing at an excellent level.

-As a result, Infogol's model rates Denmark highly, giving them an 11.3% chance of winning the competition.

-Each mention of England's privileged passage could have been applied to Denmark's knockout run, especially if they don't fear the new tournament favourites.
+As a result, Denmark's probability of winning the tournament (11.6%) is higher than would previously be expected given the teams remaining.
+They shouldn't fear the tournament favourites and de-facto hosts based on their own form.

 It started with near tragedy, but the story of Denmark's Euros will be told for years to come, no matter when their dream run ends.
 They almost lost a teammate a day into the tournament and looked to be out of the competition less than a week later.